The inflammation has many causes ranging from infection to radiation therapy.

 When proctitis is caused by use of an antibiotic that destroys normal intestinal bacteria, a doctor may prescribe fidaxomicin or vancomycin, which should destroy the harmful bacteria that have displaced the normal ones.

 Proctitis that is caused by radiation therapy and that is bleeding is treated with corticosteroids applied directly to the lining of the rectum as foam or delivered by enemas.
 An enema of sucralfate may also help.
-If these treatments do not help, doctors may directly apply formalin to the lining of the rectum to help stop the bleeding or they may try a treatment that involves the use of oxygen (hyperbaric oxygen therapy Recompression Therapy Recompression therapy involves giving 100% oxygen for several hours in a sealed chamber at pressures higher than 1 atmosphere.
+If these treatments do not help, doctors may directly apply formalin to the lining of the rectum to help stop the bleeding or they may try a treatment that involves the use of oxygen (hyperbaric oxygen therapy Recompression Therapy Recompression therapy involves giving 100% oxygen for several hours in a sealed chamber at high pressures (at least 1.9 atmospheres).
 (See also Overview of Diving Injuries.)
-Recompression therapy has... read more ).
+Recompression therapy... read more ).

 If proctitis has caused bleeding from the lining of the rectum, doctors can use argon plasma, lasers, electrocoagulation, and heater probes to stop the bleeding.